gmoican/punk_dsp/README.md

 ### DSP Modules
 For now, all my custom classes are inside the `punk_dsp::` namespace.
 Since most of my current code is for DSP processors, I don't intend to change this but maybe, in a distant future, I may add a `::dsp:: / ::gui:: / ::utils::` distinction.

 All my DSP processors have a very similar approach for implementing them in your `PluginProcessor`.
-There is a quick guide below, but you can check the `README` in the specific folder of this repo in case of doubt.
+There is a quick guide below, but you can check the `README` in the example plugins for a specific guide.

 ```cpp
 #include <punk_dsp/punk_dsp.h>